swarby/A7_LacourseSpindleDetector/README.txt

         J. Neurosci.
 Methods (2018). doi:10.1016/j.jneumeth.2018.08.014

 ### Change log: ###
+-rev1.1.1 -2019-03-15

--rev1.1 -2019-02-21
+	NREMClass is forced empty when no spindle is detected -rev1.1 -2019-02-21
 	Moved the option DEF_a7.inContOn (NREM classifier) into the initA7_DEF Added the option DEF_a7.spindleNoArt to turn off spindle events that occur during an artifact